 This is a machine with far more graphical prowess that the existing Xbox One, and how developers will take advantage of that 6TF of GPU power is up to them.
-(Digital Foundry has you covered if you're interested in knowing what a teraflop actually is, by the way.)Every game coming to Nintendo Switch From the next Mario to fan-favourite indies, a list of every confirmed game and release date.
+(Digital Foundry has you covered if you're interested in knowing what a teraflop actually is, by the way.)Why did ancient Egypt spend 3000 years playing a game nobody else liked?
+One of the great gaming mysteries explored.

 Back during E3 2016, Xbox head Phil Spencer said users will only notice a difference with games running on Xbox One X if they had a 4K television ("Scorpio is designed as a 4K console, and if you don't have a 4K TV, the benefit we've designed for, you're not going to see", he told Eurogamer in an interview during E3) but that's changed - Spencer later clarified that "some developers will take advantage of that 6 teraflops in different ways", meaning they won't have to use the extra processing power to necessarily hit 4K, and can channel it towards a better looking 1080p experience instead - whether that's through super sampling or otherwise.